-The present day Art and Alma’s opened in 1908 as Rulhausen’s Tavern in Burlington, Illinois.
-She was the hub of the town poised at the corner of Center and Main.
-Schoenhofen pilsner (brewed in Chicago by Schoenhofen Brewery, which created the famous Green River Soda in order to survive Prohibition), was drawn from wooden barrels.
-The history of the Burlington landmark tavern stands as mighty as the 35 foot oak back bar was hand made by a regional craftsman, resulting in a unique departure from the common Brunswick style back bars of the period.
+Opened in 1908 as Rulhausen’s Tavern, she was the hub of the town poised at the corner of Center and Main.
+Schoenhofen beer, a Pilsner brewed in Chicago, was drawn from wooden barrels.
+The 35-foot oak back bar was handmade by a regional craftsman, resulting in a unique departure from the common Brunswick style back bars of the period.
 Most often, those back bars were bestowed by the breweries if their beer was sold exclusively.

 The Specter of the Chicago Cowboy

-The Rulhausens lived in the rear of the establishment (the current dining room) and rented out the rooms above.
-One annual visitor, a Chicagoan, would don a Stetson hat during his summer stays.
-Each year, he would add to the mural he was painting on the north wall of the bar room.
+The Rulhausens lived in the rear of the establishment and rented out the rooms above.
+One annual visitor, a Chicagoan so it’s said, would don a Stetson western hat during his summer stays.
+Each year he would add to the fine mural he was painting on the wall, left of the bar.
 He completed it on his last visit shortly before his death in 1913.
-Several managers over the years have reported sensing a shadowy figure (in a western hat) gazing upon that same wall.
-These occurrences happened late in the evening at lock up time after the patrons had left.
+Several managers over the years have reported sensing a shadowy figure (in a cowboy hat) gazing upon that same wall.
+These occurrences happened late in the evening at lock-up time, long after patrons had left.
 One manager even quit.

-The area had been settled by hearty German dairy farmers that had migrated from Burlington, Vermont in the mid – 1800s.
+The area had been settled by hearty German dairy farmers that had migrated from Burlington, Vermont in the 1800s.
 And like all good Germans, they considered some good stout beer the best part of any day’s routine.
-Each morning the saloon would open at 5:30 a m to greet the dairymen bringing their milk to the Illinois Central RR Depot a block down Main.
-After dropping off their milk cans, the wagons and teams were hitched to the rails lining both streets and these hard working folks would make a call on the tavern.
-Spittoons lined the brass rail on the floor and tobacco smoke filled the air.
-Card games and local gossip hastened the passing of each day.
-The gaslights were dimmed at 8pm, allowing ample time for chores and a bit of rest before the cycle would begin again the next daybreak.
+Each morning the saloon would open at 5:30 am to greet the dairymen bringing their milk to the Illinois Central depot, a block down Main Street.
+After dropping off their goods, the wagons and teams were hitched to the rails lining both streets and these hard-working gents would make a call on the tavern.
+Spittoons lined the brass rail on the floor and tobacco smoke of various sorts filled the air.
+Cards and local gossip hastened the passing of each day.
+The gaslights were dimmed at 8:00 pm allowing ample time for chores and a bit of rest before the cycle would begin again the next daybreak.
 Fist fights were not uncommon and there was even a stabbing once.
 A door was used to carry the victim to the new doctor in town who saved his life.
 For a long time, women and children walked on the other side of the street.

 The Great Dairy Strike of 1916

-The tavern also headquartered meetings during the near violent dairy strike of 1916 (see the pictures in the bar area).
-The strike was held to secure better prices for the desperate dairymen from the dairy processors that had moved into the area.
-The fire that destroyed the Borden creamery in town was “the work of divinity” (or a divine match) according to the town folk.
+The tavern was also the meeting place during the near violent dairy strike of 1916 (pictures in bar area).
+The strike was held to secure better prices for the desperate dairymen from the processors that had moved into the area.
+The fire that destroyed the Borden’s creamery in town shortly after the strike was “the work of divinity” (or a divine match) according to the town folk.